subham1997007/Subham-Kumar/README.md

 I’m committed to leveraging my diverse skills in full stack development and cloud computing to create innovative, high-quality software solutions and contribute effectively to dynamic projects.
 </p>

-- 🔭 I’m currently working on **IDTC Application Implementing Azure Blob Storage implementation and Migration**
+- 🔭 I’m currently working on **the intersection of Cloud Computing and Software Testing & Development**
-- 🌱 I’m currently learning **Golang, Angular**
+- 🌱 I’m currently learning **Industrial IoT and Cloud Computing**
 - 👯 I’m looking to collaborate on **Cloud Native projects**
 - 🤝 I’m looking for help with **DevOps**
-- 💬 Ask me about **Java, Spring Boot, Angular**
+- 💬 Ask me about **Data Structures, Algorithms, Software Engineering, Cloud Computing, and Enterprise J2EE Java**
 - 📫 How to reach me: **Subhptps@gmail.com**

 <h3 align="left">Education</h3>